pprevos/r4h2o/manuscript/r4h2o_10_surveys.md

 Asking a single direct question, such as "How much do you trust the water utility?" or "How involved are you with tap water?" are not suitable methods to measure latent variables.
 Firstly, these questions assume that the respondent and the researcher have the same understanding of what trust and involvement means.
 Secondly, with only one item, it is impossible to assess the reliability of the responses.

-The _Personal Involvement Inventory_ is a statistically validated psychological construct.
+The *Personal Involvement Inventory* is a statistically validated psychological construct.
 This means that the researchers followed a formal process to assess the validity and reliability of the survey tool.

 Figure 10.2 shows the theoretical model for the Personal Involvement Inventory and the ten questions.
 The ovals are latent the variables, and the squares are the manifest (measured) variables.
 The manifest variables are the answers to the survey questions.
 The straight arrows imply causality and the curved arrow indicates a correlation.
 This diagram thus means that involvement has cognitive and affective dimensions that correlate with each other.
 These two latent variables cause the respondent to answer each of the five items.
 The stronger the latent variable, the higher the response on the survey item.

-{width: 25%, align: middle}
+{width: 25%, align: "center"}
 ![Figure 10.2: Personal Involvement Inventory statistical model](resources/10_surveys/pii_model.png)

 This diagram shows how we can reduce the ten questions to one or two items.
 If all manifest variables within one construct correlate highly with each other, then we have reason to believe that the survey is reliable.
 We can also use other techniques, such factor analysis to reduce the ten survey questions to one or two dimensions.

 Measuring latent variables is complicated because we need to account for a lot of issues.
 Firstly, the structure of the questionnaire and the wording of the questions can introduce [response bias](https://en.wikipedia.org/wiki/Response_bias).
 A bias is a situation where the respondent provides a response that is not causally related to the construct we like to measure.
 A bias introduces a systematic error in the analysis.
 Researchers have identified many causes of response bias.
 We have already seen how the survey managed inattentive customers with a trap question.

+{width: 60%, align: "center"}
 ![Screencast of the involvement analysis.](https://www.youtube.com/watch?v=AM8TDd0ZVKw)

 ## Correlations